hellomouse/node-omegle/README.md

 #### Events

+- `ready`: The instance has successfully fetched connection information from omegle, must be fired before connect is called
 - `waiting`: Waiting for a connection
 - `connected`: Connected to the other user
 - `statusInfo`: Status information from omegle